dpoulton62/cipit/README.md

 	cipit.pl --help

 Thank you for using CIPIT.
-Version Number: 0.10

 Feel free to examine the code and offer suggestions to the author.
 <first initial> + <last name> @ gmail d0t com